SECTION 1. This act may be cited as the "Free Flow of Information Act."

 (i) the source of any news or information procured by such covered person, or any information that would tend to identify such source, while providing services for the news media, whether or not such source has been promised confidentially: or

 (ii) any news or information procured by the covered person, while providing services for the news media, that is not itself communicated in the news media, including any: notes; outtakes; photographs or photographic negatives; video or sound tapes; film or; other data, irrespective of its nature, that is not itself communicated in the news media.

-(2) The protection from compelled disclosure described in subparagraph (1) shall apply to a supervisor or employer, including a subsidiary, parent or affiliate company of employer, or any person assisting a covered person to whom said sub paragraph (1) applies.
+(2) The protection from compelled disclosure described in subparagraph (1) shall apply to a supervisor, employer or any person assisting a covered person to whom said sub paragraph (1) applies.